-- Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+• Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.

+- Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-- Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water. - N/A: Not applicable - ND: not detectable at testing limit - ppm: parts per million or milligrams per liter - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow. - Level 1 Assessment: A study of the water supply to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water. - N/A: Not applicable - ND: not detectable at testing limit - ppm: parts per million or milligrams per liter - ppb: parts per billion or micrograms per liter - ppt: parts per trillion or nanograms per liter - pCi/I: picocuries per liter (a measure of radioactivity) - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow. - Level 1 Assessment: A study of the water supply to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - Level 2 Assessment: A very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

-The Village had one of one level 1

-assessment-During the past year we were required to conduct One- Level 1 Assessment(s).
-One- Level 1 Assessment(s) were completed.
-In addition, we were required to take One corrective action and we completed One of these actions.
+The Village had one of one level 2 assessment- During the past year we were required to conduct One -level 2 assessment.
+One -level 2 assessment (s) were completed.
+In addition, we were required to take one corrective action and we completed one of these actions.